wakeuplabs-io/js-sdk/README.md

         npm run doc:watch:website
     ```

-Documentation can be found [here](https://0xpolygonid.github.io/js-sdk-tutorials/)

 ## License

-js-sdk is part of the 0xPolygonID project copyright 2024 ZKID Labs AG
+opid-sdk is developed on top of PrivadoIDs js-sdk, project copyright 2024 ZKID Labs AG

 This project is licensed under either of